-My daughter said something was 'bliss' today.
+*This afternoon my daughter said something was 'bliss'.
 It reminded me of attending a play by Noel Coward in London titled Hay Fever - I sneezed continuously throughout the production.
-I believe it was Noel Coward's first comic success - not the sneezing, the play.
+I believe it was Noel Coward's first comic success: not the sneezing, the play.
 The theme of the play is as old as Roman comedy: self-seeking, ludicrous people are attracted to fame and fortune and get their just rewards when they discover they are hopelessly out of their depth.
 It appears nothing changes in life.
-Some people can be slow in recognising the worthlessness of material things.
+Indeed, some people can be slow in recognising the worthlessness of material things.

-I'm looking forward to seeing Steven Berkoff (actor, director, playwright, author, etc.) in a live performance where he will present an exploration and analysis of Shakespeare`s most villainous characters.
-Berkoff remains a rare, authentic talent.
-Long may it continue.
+I'm looking forward to seeing Steven Berkoff (actor, director, playwright, author, etc) in a live performance where he will present an exploration and analysis of Shakespeare`s most villainous characters.
+Berkoff remains a rare and authentic talent and long may it continue.

-I love to watch rain from the local library.
-When particularly heavy it is amusing to observe people rushing with their shoulders hunched up believing this keeps them dryer.
-The windshield wipers on the vehicles sometimes travel super-fast sending flying raindrops to torment drenched souls even further.
-Those that curse the rain fight a losing battle.
+I enjoy watching the rain falling when I am sheltered in my local library.
+When the rain is particularly heavy it's amusing to observe people rushing about with their shoulders hunched up who believe this activity keeps them dryer.
+Occasionally, the windshield wipers on vehicles travel super-fast sending flying raindrops to torment the drenched souls even further.
+Those that curse the rain are destined to fight a losing battle.

 Reflections: I was stopped by the police today for speeding which I found upsetting as I was walking at the time.
 I will appeal the conviction with rigor if I can find him.